gjabble/DMSN/README.md

 ## `network_stats.py`
 Prints network statistics to the terminal and produces a log-log graph of the node degree for every stream.

-## `plot_sentiments.py`
+## `plot_results.py`
-Plots sentiment data for every stream on a single bar chart.
-Each stream has three bars representing the total number of *positive*, *neutral*, and *negative* communities.
+Plots the results found, so generates a plot for community detection and a plot for sentiment data.
+Sentiment data plots every stream on a single bar chart where each stream has three bars representing the total number of *positive*, *neutral*, and *negative* communities.

 __TODO__: